Scottish trade in the Middle Ages

-Scottish trade in the Middle Ages includes all forms of economic exchange in the modern boundaries of Scotland and between that region with outside locations, between the departure of the Romans from Britain in the fifth century and the establishment of the Renaissance in the early sixteenth century.
-There are not the detailed custom accounts for most of the period that exist for England, that can provide an understanding of foreign trade.
+The information about Scotland's domestic and foreign trade during the Middle Ages is limited.
 In the early Middle Ages the rise of Christianity meant that wine and precious metals were imported for use in religious rites.
 Imported goods found in archaeological sites of the period include ceramics and glass, while many sites indicate iron and precious metal working.
 The slave trade was also important and in the Irish Sea it may have been stimulated by the arrival of the Vikings from the late eighth century.

 In the High Middle Ages there was an increasing amount of foreign trade.
 The increased marine exploitation of the Highlands and Islands may have been as a result of the arrival of Scandinavian settlers in this period.
 From the reign of David I, there are records of burghs, towns that were granted certain legal privileges from the crown.
 They were able to impose tolls and fines on traders within a region outside their settlements and their growth was facilitated by trade with the continent.
 The most important exports were unprocessed raw materials, including wool, hides, salt, fish, animals and coal, while Scotland remained frequently short of wood, iron and, in years of bad harvests, grain.
-Coins replaced barter goods, with Scottish coins being struck from the reign of David I. Until the disruption caused by the outbreak of the Wars of Independence in the early fourteenth century, most naval trade was probably coastal and most foreign trade was with England, but the disruption of this era encouraged the opening up of new markers on the continent.
+Coins replaced barter goods, with Scottish coins being struck from the reign of David I. Until the disruption caused by the outbreak of the Wars of Independence in the early fourteenth century, most naval trade was probably coastal and most foreign trade was with England, but the disruption of this era encouraged the opening up of new markets on the continent.